ircv3/ircv3-specifications/extensions/standard-replies.md

 This specification adds the `standard-replies` capability.
 This capability allows servers to send arbitrary standard replies other than ones enabled by a specific specification.
 It also allows clients to indicate support for receiving any well-formed standard reply, whether or not it is recognised and used.

 It is RECOMMENDED that servers use standard replies instead of vendor-specific error numerics or server notices for non-standardised features when responding to a client which supports this capability.
 It is NOT RECOMMENDED that servers which support this capability add new custom error numerics.
-Also, servers which support this capability SHOULD NOT replace standardised error numerics with a standard reply unless enabled to by some other specification.
+Servers which support this capability SHOULD NOT replace standardised error numerics with standard replies, unless the replacement is explicitly described by some other specification.

 ## Examples